romilly/aplers-pi-guide/manuscript/Appendix-A.md

     1. If you're running an *earlier version of Windows*, you can install ```Bonjour for Windows```, available from the [Apple Website](https://support.apple.com/kb/DL999?locale=en_GB).

-1. You will need to log in to the Raspebrry Pi from your laptop or workstation.
+1. You will need to log in to the Raspberry Pi from your laptop or workstation.
 TODO: Update Windows instructions

     1. From *Linux* or *MacOs*, open a terminal window and enter ```ssh pi@raspberrypi.local```
     1. If you;re using PuTTY on *Windows*, folow the PuTTY instructions to connect using ssh as user ```pi```